vijaysarin/gulp-webpack-app-framework/README.md

 # gulp-webpack-app-framework
-App Development Framework using Gulp and Webpack
+AngularJS App Development Framework using Gulp and Webpack